elmariachi111/ultimate-non-infectious-verifier/README.md

 - support an extensible range of immunization credential schemas since health credentials aren't internationally standardized (yet, but approaches using FHIR or JSON-LD data are the most promising ones).

  Linux Foundation / Covid Credentials Initiative ([CCI](https://www.covidcreds.org/)), the Vaccination Credential Initiative ([VCI](https://vaccinationcredential.org/)), [Good Health Pass](https://www.goodhealthpass.org/) are the most well known working groups that strive to specify a worldwide standard for vaccination crdentials, including their creation, derivation and attestation.

+### Veriwhat?
+Decentrawho?
+Self Sowondering?

+If all that "identity" / DID stuff is totally new to you and you need a soft introduction, we've got you covered: [checkout our docs about Verifiable Credentials for health applications](https://github.com/elmariachi111/ultimate-non-infectious-verifier/blob/main/docs/Decentralized%20Identity.md).
+It should explain most concepts rather well and contains even more pointers to basic concepts.

 ## project setup